 The overall assessment of product safety, for Part B of the CPSR, should be performed by a suitably qualified individual “in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline, or a course recognised as equivalent by a Member State”, and their credentials should be provided.
 All bibra senior toxicologists are suitably qualified.

 The team of toxicologists at bibra has over 50 years of experience in providing toxicological support to many industrial sectors.
 We are highly skilled in comprehensively searching the available literature for publically-available toxicological data, and have unique access to our in-house toxicity database, TRACE.
 We have conducted literally thousands of hazard and risk assessments on a diverse range of substances, including cosmetic ingredients.
 We have a great deal of experience in filling data gaps using alternative (non-animal) methods such as read-across from structural analogues, (quantitative) structure-activity relationships ((Q)SARs) and also in the use of the Threshold of Toxicological Concern (TTC) approach.
 In addition, we are familiar with a wide range of consumer product exposure models.
-All of our senior toxicologists are professionally registered under the UK SB/BTS and Eurotox schemes, and are suitably qualified to complete both parts of the CPSR, as required by the regulation.
+All of our senior toxicologists are professionally registered under the UK RSB/BTS and European Registered Toxicologist schemes, and are suitably qualified to complete both parts of the CPSR, as required by the regulation.
 We can provide high-level input to your product safety report and PIF.

 Examples of specific assessments